Join The Director for an evening like no other!

 We cannot fully answer this question.

 Our research suggests that any summoned presence may latch onto any one of our guests in order to use them as a host.
 To avoid this, the common practice is to make a slight detour before going back to one’s accommodation.
-Both Coniston and Hawkshead have a variety of charming public houses in which to while away a few hours before returning to dark bedrooms and dark dreams.
+Hawkshead has a variety of charming public houses in which to while away a few hours before returning to dark bedrooms and dark dreams.